About Time Travel: Meet Me on a Starship!

 “Meet me on a starship!” my friend told me five years ago when he decided to die.
 He said he’d had enough; eighty-six was plenty of time spent in this world and needed some rest from it.
 A week later, he was gone, just like that.

-It was not the first time I saw someone setting their mind on departing and succeeding.
-I had seen it before in old age.
+It was not the first time I saw someone setting their mind on departing and succeeding; I had seen it before in old age.
 All seems good, and suddenly people decide enough is enough.
 In a few days, their bodies shut down quietly, and they pass peacefully.
 I was amazed at first.
-I thought humans have no control over it.
+I thought humans had no control over it.

 I never expected this from my friend, though.
 An octogenarian with a clear, brilliant mind.
-A man who changed his life after an out-of-body experience at a crossroad in his forties.
-A professor of English, history, maths and religion, a computer geek and a guy who loved to play the piano.
+A man who changed his life after an out-of-body experience at a crossroads in his forties.
+A professor of English, history, maths and religion, a computer geek and a keen piano player.

-A man capable of speaking about everything, because he had a solid base and in-depth knowledge about the whole lot.
+He was capable of speaking about everything because he had a solid base and in-depth knowledge about the whole lot.
 And a curiosity about everything that always incited and made me wish to be just like him in my eighties.

 We talked heaps about what we transform into when we leave our current shape.
-What was before Jericho, even farther, before the last ice age.
-In which society has religion first become monotheistic.
-The meaning of number three beyond mathematics.
+What was before Jericho, even farther, before the last ice age?
+In which society has religion first become monotheistic?
+The meaning of the number three beyond mathematics.
 What entities govern the known universe.
 What about the other universes?

 For a few years, we met quite often and always had mind-boggling dialogue.
-About converging spaces, parallel universes or how many universes are there.
-How come you visit a place for the first time and know it well.
+About converging spaces, parallel universes or how many universes are there; about visiting a place for the first time and knowing it well.
 You don’t need a map to explore it and look for specific corners, knowing that something significant happened there, only not in the current existence, since you never set foot there.

-Our favourite discussion topic, close to our hearts, was always history.
-About how it is never what they teach us in school and how it is often biased.
+Our favourite discussion topic, close to both our hearts, was always history.
+We spoke at length about how it is never what they teach us in school and how it is often biased.
 About how wrong we are to fool ourselves that we are the most evolved society that ever existed just because we made it to the present day and have a PC on our desk!

-About how so few people understand Maria Gimbutas‘ Kurgan theory that places the cradle of the current civilisation precisely on my homeland – coincidence!
-About how only a few think farther back that a couple of thousand before our era, about the Pelasgians and Boreans.
+About how so few people understand Maria Gimbutas‘ Kurgan theory that places the cradle of the current civilisation precisely on my homeland – coincidence About how only a few think farther back than a couple of thousand before our era, about the Pelasgians and Boreans.
 About giants.
 Because they are phantasmagorical characters in children’s books, right?
 Of course, the three-metre long skeletons discovered last century in a cave in Romania are a figment of the archaeologists’ imagination.
 So are the giant tombs in Sardinia!

 We don’t carve our daily lives in stone; we’ve stopped doing this for a few millennia.
 Not that a serious blast won’t wipe away our ancient rocks, too.
-For the argument, though, let’s assume history will still follow its course post any calamity (great chance one will happen; as a species, we are prone to auto-destruction.)
+For the argument’s sake, though, let’s assume history will still follow its course post any calamity (there is a great chance one will happen; as a species, we are prone to auto-destruction.)

-How will others, in a distant future, be able to understand anything at all about a thriving society that self-destroyed with no technical support to read anything?
+How will others, in the distant future, be able to understand anything at all about a thriving society that was self-destroyed with no technical support to read anything.
 They will stare at the funny-looking tiny chips found next to skeletons (assuming they won’t melt!) that would be so ancient and meaningless!

 If we meet with a catastrophic end, we will be the dinosaurs of our future species.
 They will only presume this and that about us and our fleeting existence on this planet.
 We will be their Palaeolithic!

-Naturally, the next topic would be Mars and how quite possibly we could share a common fate.
-Then the Indigo Children would commonly pop up into our discussion.
-I will not give details here; the point is to make you curious enough to research for yourself if you don’t know yet.
+Naturally, the next topic would be Mars and how quite possibly our planet could share a common fate.
+Then the Indigo Children would commonly pop up in our discussion.
+I will not give details here; the point is to make you curious enough to research yourself if you don’t know yet.

 We would talk extensively about how we almost lost our spirituality as a species and became highly materialised.

-We agreed that religion, history and philosophy are intertwined, and one cannot speak of Jesus without thinking of Mithras, Zalmoxis and Apollo.
+We agreed that religion, history and philosophy are intertwined, and one cannot speak of Jesus without thinking of Mithras, Zalmoxis or Apollo.

 And all the books we reviewed, oh, my!
 There was not a single one I mentioned that he hadn’t read!

-He always said that we had undoubtedly met in another life and I was always sure that we had.
+He always said that we had undoubtedly met in another life, and I was always sure we had.
 We could not explain it, but we needed not to explain the obvious to us; it was just there.

-He asked me where would I want to go if I could time-travel, and I replied that I would press the button for Prehistoric Dacia without a second thought.
-Then I would like to see more of the 200,000 years of human traces on earth of which we have no clue.
+He asked me where I would want to go if I could time-travel, and I replied that I would press the Prehistoric Dacia button without a second thought.
+Then I would like to see more of the 200,000 years of human traces on this planet of which we have no clue.
 And that I would not care at all about travelling to the future.

 He laughed and said he was confident he would meet me again.
 Funnily enough, I had the same feeling.
-Not sure though if somewhere in the past or the future.
-Not that it would make any difference.
+Not sure if somewhere in the past or the future, not that it would make any difference.
 We will not have a recollection of this moment, of now.
 But we will absolutely have again this strange feeling that we had met before.

-He hit a difficult time when he lost his lovely wife to dementia.
+He had a difficult time when he lost his lovely wife to dementia.
 I knew that he needed something to help him cope with such a tremendous blow.
-I had reservations; I did not want to pester him when he was hurting.
+I had reservations; I did not want to bug him when he was hurting.
 But I could see that he was looking for some little purpose, for something to occupy his overactive mind.

 I asked if he would proofread something I wrote.
 It was a historical fiction novel I published in the end.

 And he did.
-One late morning, out of the blue, he said that he had had enough and it was time for him to go.
-His brilliant mind was residing in an old and weary body; he saw no purpose in carrying on.
+One late morning, out of the blue, he said that he had had enough, and it was time for him to go.
+His brilliant mind resided in an old and weary body; he saw no purpose in carrying on.

 So, he held my hand, reminded me to look for him, maybe on a starship, and said goodbye.
 It was the last time I had a conversation with him – the most painful of my life.
 He was saying goodbye, and there was no way I could change his mind, for as hard as I tried.

-I was choking with tears, my vision was blurry, but I saw him smiling.
+I was choking with tears, my vision was blurred, but I saw him smiling.
 He had a peace etched on his face that I have not seen on anybody, ever.

-I told him I have this hard to explain feeling that next time we will meet he will be younger and wiser and I’ll be older and bonkers.
+I told him I had this feeling hard to explain that the next time we will meet, he would be younger and wiser, and I’ll be older and bonkers.

 Until we meet again and possibly exchange thoughts about whatever experience we might have passed, I can only imagine that he met his lovely wife once more, that his soul found some peace or a nice place to land next time and wait for our ways to cross again.

 There is no doubt we will have this incredibly hard to explain feeling that we know each other.
-Twin souls are predestined to meet over and over again, be it in whatever temporary shape, in whatever Universe or maybe on a starship.
+Twin souls are predestined to meet over and over again, be it in whatever temporary shape, in whatever universe or maybe on a starship!

 Head image: Enrique Lopex Garre, Pixabay